 Therapy Is A Proactive Way to Help Children and Teens Prevent Anxiety and Panic

-At Amy Brown Counseling, we can help you to better understand how to support your child or teen through a panic attack, and help your adolescent or teen to also improve their own coping skills in order to reduce the frequency of panic attacks, or eliminate them altogether.
+We can help you to better understand how to support your child or teen through a panic attack, and help your adolescent or teen to also improve their own coping skills in order to reduce the frequency of panic attacks, or eliminate them altogether.

 It starts with fostering open, honest communication and support within your family, household, your parent-child relationship.
 Children need to know that they can share their thoughts and feelings, especially their fears, openly without judgment so that they feel safe and understood.